Churches Conservation Trust: Finances

 The trust is financed partly by the Department for Culture, Media and Sport and the Church Commissioners, but grants from those bodies were frozen in 2001, since when additional funding has come from other sources, including sponsors and the general public.
 During the 2016-2017 period, the trust's income was £9,184,283 and expenditures totalled £9,189,061.
 The income was down 18% down from the previous period because of the "reduced value of legacies and HLF Grants".

-The trust's sponsors include the agencies listed above, while the patrons are Stephen Dawson, Tom Peers, Debbie Dance MSc MRICS FRSA, Christopher Knight and Janet Townsend-Stojic.
-The chief donors are Ned & Neva Asplundh, Michael Fowle, Timothy Ingram Hill and Richard Taylor.

 During 2016–2017, 92% of the expenditures went to front-line projects, with 65% of that spent on church repairs and maintenance.
 Most of the balance was spent on efforts to keep churches open by increased tourism, volunteering and partnership programmes.
 During that year it had 64 employees, and received the support of up to 2,000 volunteers.